HaripriyaSPJain/School-management-system/README.md

 └── README.md                   # This file
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🆘 Support

-If you encounter any issues or have questions:
-1. Check the documentation
-2. Search existing issues
-3. Create a new issue with detailed information

----

-**Built with ❤️ using Next.js and modern web technologies**